|

 May/June and September/October are the most gorgeous - for softer light, still warm swim temperatures, and far less people.
 Spring is divine, and once August is out, the island is truly magical and worth every amount of purple prose written about it.

-(thanks to Globalista .com team for some excellent tips!)
+(Thanks to the Globalista.com team for some excellent tips!)